herguad/data_analysis/README.md

 <img src="images/prop_genre_year.png">
 </p>

 When comparing the last two plots it's evident that while some genres didn't get as many movies added on specific years, they might represent a large proportion of additions for that year, as is the case of thrillers in 2019 or classic movies in 2019-2020.
+This provides a 'yes' answer to the question whether Netflix has been expanding genres.
+However, as expected, only certain genres become better represented in different years and the genres accumulating additions in the last years remain the same in the past years.
+This can be better appreciated .

 - Which genres got the most movies released in different years?
 - Which were the top 3 genres for movies released in different years?